 - The staff team understand the importance of a clear sequence of learning.
 They build the planned learning steps on the needs of their pupils and adapt these, as required, for individuals.
 Interventions are provided to pupils who need additional support to maximise their potential, whatever their ability level.

 - Our pupils with identified SEND needs have had their IEP (Individual Educational Plans) reviewed and amended so ensure that these reflect their current requirements.

 - Academy leaders recognised that Writing would be a priority area due to the feedback from parents and their own experiences during the lockdown period.
 This resulted in leaders investing in a programme called The Write Stuff – this further enhances our existing approach to the teaching of Writing and adds further structure and consistency.
-This training was completed by all class-based staff and was implemented as soon as the children returned to school (in full) on Monday 8th March.
+This training was completed by all class-based staff and was implemented as soon as the children returned to school.

 - A CatchUp Plan

-- This was implemented t maximise the impact of the additional funding provided by the DfE.
+- This was implemented to maximise the impact of the additional funding provided by the DfE.
 This plan is available on the Academy website.
-The aim of this plan is to ensure rigorous support is provided to pupils to target their learning gaps and to support them in making as much progress as possible in the Summer Term.
+The aim of this plan is to ensure rigorous support is provided to pupils to target their learning gaps and to support them in making as much progress as possible.